How I Optimized My Zsh Startup Time

 && zcompile "$zcompdump"

-Recompiles only when the source is newer than the cached .zwc.
-30-80 ms saved.
+It recompiles only when the source is newer than the cached .zwc.
+Saves 30-80 ms.

 4. Pick one version manager

-I had both fnm and mise active.
-Mise manages everything I actually use (Node, Python, Go); fnm env in .zshrc was a leftover nothing depended on.
+I had both fnm and mise active, which is one more than anyone needs.
+Mise manages everything I actually use, Node, Python, Go; fnm env in .zshrc was a leftover that nothing depended on.
 Deleting it saved another 30-80 ms per shell.

 Mise itself has a second optimization, --shims mode: